nataren/flattener/README.md

 1. Add support for Property events
 2. Add support for Tag events
+3. Add support for Rating events
-3. Add support for anything else that we are missing :-)
+4. Add support for anything else that we are missing :-)